 The curators of the BLACK BOX EAST project are Magdalena Taube and Krystian Woznicki.
 Magdalena is editor-in-chief of the internet newspaper Berliner Gazette and professor of Digital Media and Journalism at the Macromedia University of Applied Sciences in Berlin.
 She is the author of “Disruption des Journalismus” (2018) published by Institute of Network Cultures, Amsterdam and co-editor of numerous readers, including “Invisible Hand(s)” (2020) published by Multimedijalni institut, Zagreb.
 Krystian is a critic, photographer, and the co-founder of Berliner Gazette.
-Blending writing and photography, he has created books such as “After the Planes” (2017), co-authored with Brian Massumi, “Fugitive Belonging” (2018), and his most recent work “Undeclared Movements” – published by b_books in 2020.
+Exploring the common(s) at the intersection of globalization and digitalization, he has created books that blend writing and photography, including “After the Planes” (2017), “Fugitive Belonging” (2018), and “Undeclared Movements” (2020).

 If you wish to be updated via email, you are very welcome to join our mailing lists.
 On our English language mailing list we share updates on BG projects as well as initiatives from our network associates and neighbors.
 You can subscribe here.
 On our German language mailing list we provide updates on what we publish in the online newspaper berlinergazette.de as well as selected info on events in Berlin.
 Please find more information and a subscription option here.